Skip to main content

 Tennessee MOMS AND BABIES

-The Tennessee Initiative for Perinatal Quality Care (TIPQC) seeks to promote meaningful change, advance health equity, and improve the quality of care through pregnancy, delivery, and beyond for all Tennessee families.
+The Tennessee Initiative for Perinatal Quality Care (TIPQC) seeks to promote meaningful change, advance health and improve outcomes and the quality of care through pregnancy, delivery, and beyond for all Tennessee families.

 Quality Improvement in Collaboration